-So, you either found a baby duck or multiple baby ducks, or you bought one at a feed store and you need help.
-I personally found three abandoned ducklings in the middle of a busy intersection and I wanted to share with you how to successfully raise them to adulthood!
+So, you either found a baby duck or multiple baby ducks, or you bought one at a feed store, and you need help.
+I personally found three abandoned ducklings in the middle of a busy intersection, and I wanted to share with you how to successfully raise them to adulthood!

 - Housing.
 Any storage box will do to house your babies until they are older.
 You can use cardboard boxes too, but they might get wet, you will have to line the bottom of a cardboard box with a thick layer of newspaper.
 Any container that will house your baby ducklings will need to be lined.
-Ducks are the messiest animals I have ever had, they poop everywhere all the time!
+Ducks are the messiest animals I have ever had; they poop everywhere all the time!
 Also, during feeding times, food gets everywhere, make sure you have time to clean up.

-- I would blend a little bit of cat or dog food in a blender with and vegetables, romanian lettuce, spinach, brussel sprouts, cabbage, celery, carrots, broccoli and more.
+- I would blend a little bit of cat or dog food in a blender with and vegetables, Romanian lettuce, spinach, Brussels sprouts, cabbage, celery, carrots, broccoli and more.
 Also, you may include fruit, but not too much because it might increase their droppings and is high in sugar.
 Some fruits to blend into a mixture are grapes, strawberries, apples, bananas, peaches, tomatoes, pears, and more.
 You could also add eggs for protein.

-- Water.
-Ducklings love water, make sure to keep their water bowls shallow and sturdy.
+- Ducklings love water, make sure to keep their water bowls shallow and sturdy.
 Your ducklings will jump in it every chance they can, and might even get their poop in it.
 Wet ducklings can lead them to get very cold.
 You can add some rocks or marbles in their water bowls so they can't jump inside their bowls, and so their bowls won't spill.
 Ducklings need water to swallow their food.
 You MUST provide them water when they are eating.

-Once your ducklings get to a couple weeks old you can lets them run free in your backyard.
-I made my three ducklings an enclosed are in my backyard where they can run free and pick at things on the grand.
-In the enclosed space I also included a tub that they can drink from and jump into.
+Once your ducklings get to a couple weeks old, you can let them run free in your backyard.
+I made my three ducklings an enclosed area in my backyard where they can run free and pick at things on the grand.
+In the enclosed space, I also included a tub that they can drink from and jump into.
 They also loved to be sprayed with a house.
 Do not leave your ducklings outside non supervised until they are about a month old.
 I ended up releasing my ducks into a local lake at three months old.
 I do not advise you keeping your ducks unless you have a large property for them to roam and a lake.
 They are very messy animals, and the best place for them would be to live in a lake with other ducks.
 They adapt very well, so you do not have to worry about them not surviving once you release them back to the wild.

 Make sure to take lots of pictures of them!
 They grow so fast!
-If you have any other questions about raising ducklings comment me below!
+If you have any other questions about raising ducklings comment below!
 I would be happy to get back to you.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.